Raku/doc/writing-docs/EXAMPLES.md

 Care is taken to wrap the sample code in enough boilerplate so that no runtime code is executed, and that a class is available if needed.

+Note: because we are considering each POD code block independently, there is no guarantee that a partial snippet will itself be compilable.
+For this reason, it's fine to use `preamble` (see below) to give each block enough information to compile.
+For pedagogical reasons, it's OK to break what would otherwise be a large block of code into smaller chunks and discuss each one separately - we still want to do our best to compile these individual chunks.

 ## Skipping or finessing tests

 While our goal is to test every example of Raku in the repository, some